JensVerstuyft/teamleadercodingtest/README.md

 ## Usage

-Clone this repo in the project folder initialize composer:
+Clone this repo and in the project folder initialize composer:

 ```
 composer install